opendp/harvard-it-summit-2025/index.md

 </td>
 <td>

-### This is one draw from a random distribution
+### This is one draw from a random distribution.

 <!-- If the true value is 0, we could still draw a value here or here! -->
 ![](images/distribution.drawio.svg)

-### If we combine this number with others, negative values produce more accurate results
+### If we combine this number with others, negative values produce more accurate results.

 Imagine all the sessions make their own DP estimate:
 If we clipped each value at zero, the mean will be biased.